abnobrega/cinema-microservices-architecture/README.md

 ### ⚙️ Architecture Diagram

+- The API Gateway handles all client requests, routing them to the right microservice.
+- Each microservice handles its own logic and could use its own database.

-## 🗂️ HELP DESK WEB SYSTEM — System Architecture Diagram
+## 🗂️ CIMENA MICROSERVICES SYSTEM — Deployment Diagram

 ![System Deployment Diagram](docs/CINEMA-MICROSERVICES-SYSTEM-Deployment-Diagram.png)

-✅ The API Gateway handles all client requests, routing them to the right microservice.

-✅ Each microservice handles its own logic and could use its own database.

 ---